✓ Updated March 2026

 Frequently Asked Questions

-Beyond the main attractions, is there a hidden gem in Yazd that you'd recommend?
+Beyond the main attractions, are there any lesser-known spots in Yazd that are worth seeking out?

 What is the cheapest month to visit Yazd, Iran?